Laser Hair Removal

 Generally, you are not a good candidate for LHR if you are pregnant, nursing, or plan to become pregnant while undergoing treatment.
 Individuals who have used Accutane within the past 6 months or who used any medications requiring limited exposure to sunlight are not good candidates.
 Individuals with recently tanned skin are advised to delay undergoing treatment.
 The laser is not effective on blonde, gray, or red hair.
 Please read the "Laser contraindications and cautions" tab for a complete list of precautions.

-Please Contact office if your are on an antibiotic.
+Please Contact office if on an antibiotic.